 The race to be the first AI Superpower and its implications for Southeast Asian businesses

-In Q12020, Asia has been generating the largest search volume on Google for topics related to Artificial Intelligence, with an estimated 1 in 3 queries for AI-related topics.
-This includes interest shown in learning about AI, Machine Learning, data processing and Python (programming language – a strong indication of the region’s growing interest in the field.
+In Q1 2020, Asia generated the largest search volume on Google for topics related to Artificial Intelligence, with an estimated 1 in 3 queries for AI-related topics.
+This includes interest shown in learning about AI, Machine Learning, data processing and Python (programming language) – a strong indication of the region’s growing interest in the field.

 Investments in the region have kept up pace with general interest.
-Spending on AI in the Asia Pacific region is estimated to reach $8.4 billion in 2020 and is on track to reach $20 billion by 2023 as shown in Figure 1 below.
+It is estimated that spending on AI in Asia Pacific will reach $8.4 billion in 2020 and is on track to reach $20 billion by 2023 as shown in Figure 1 below.

 Historically, China has been the largest spender on AI systems in Asia Pacific, at around 70%.
 It has also been the largest receiver of financing in the region: in 2012-2016, China received US$2.6 billion.
 However, this was still far behind global leaders USA at US$17.9 billion.